 "And this is the confidence that we have in him,

-that, if we ask any thing according to his will, he heareth us: And
+that, if we ask any thing according to his will, he heareth us:

 if we know that he hear us, whatsoever we ask, we know that we have the

 petitions that we desired of him" (I John 5:14-15).
+On the other

-However, we don't always know what or how to pray!
+hand, we don't always know what or how to pray!
 "Likewise

 the Spirit also helpeth our infirmities: for we know not what we should